 A part-time employee can be treated less favourably than a comparable full-time employee in relation to any pension scheme or arrangement when his/her normal hours of work constitutes less than 20 per cent of the normal hours of work of the comparable full-time employee.

-The part-time employee cannot be treated less favourably in their terms and conditions of employment than a comparable full-time employee but pay, pension etc. should be paid pro rata.
-Also, all employee protection legislation applies to part-time employees in the same manner as it already applies to full-time employees.
+All employee protection legislation applies to part-time employees in the same manner as it already applies to full-time employees

 The Protection of Employees (Part-Time Work) Act, 2001 covers all part-time employees where a part-time employee is an employee whose normal working hours are less than those of a comparable full-time employee (e.g. the part-time employee works 15 hours per week whereas the full working week is 39 hours)

 In general, the Act applies to any part-time employee:

 - working under a contract of employment or apprenticeship